 If you’re planning to take up a new activity this January, consider whether there’s one that your dog can get involved in.
-The current lockdown might restrict this but there are things that you can do to exercise in your local area such as running, walking and just exploring.
-It’s great exercise for both of you, it’s great for bonding and it beats being indoors all the time.
+Find things you can do to exercise in your local area such as running, walking and exploring.
+It’s great exercise for both of you, it’s great for bonding, will make you both feel great, and it beats being indoors all the time.

 7. Organise pet insurance

-You may already have pet insurance, but if not it’s something we would recommend.
-It gives pet owners peace of mind that if the worst happens or your pet develops an illness – you’ve got some financial cover Accidents and illness can happen at any time (and at any age) and it’s comforting to know that the cost of care will be covered if it’s ever needed.
+You may already have pet insurance, but if not, it’s something we would recommend.
+Insurance gives you peace of mind that if the worst happens or your pet develops an illness, you’ve got some financial cover.
+Accidents and illness can happen at any time (and at any age) and it’s comforting to know that the cost of care will be covered if it’s ever needed.

 There are many different types of policies available to suit your pet’s needs; your practice team will be happy to answer any questions you may have about pet insurance.
 You can also research on the internet to find the best insurer for your needs.

 Things like bedding, blankets, toys and food and water bowls can build up bacteria over time which could make your pet ill or harbour dormant flea eggs.
 Deep clean their bedding, blankets, toys, food bowls and water bowls to give your pet a fresh start to the year.
 Make sure you use pet-safe cleaning products and dry everything thoroughly.

 If bedding, toys or hutches are starting to show their age, now might be a good time to consider replacing them with newer versions instead.